Jilin: Infrastructure

 There are 35216 km of highways, including over 500 km of expressways.

-The province has an excellent rail network, begun by the Japanese, with Changchun as its main hub.
+The province has a rail network, begun by the Japanese, with Changchun as its main hub.
 There are four major new railway projects which started construction in 2007.
 One of these, the Harbin–Dalian High-Speed Railway connecting Harbin with Dalian via Changchun was completed in 2012.
 Trains on the line can travel at up to 350 km/h.
 The four railway projects were estimated to cost RMB13 billion, and the province urged foreign investors to invest in them.
 A line from Changchun to Jilin City, expected to be completed in 2015, was expected to cut the journey times between the cities from 96 minutes to 30.
 The railway network in Jilin can be divided into two directions in the northwest–southeast and southwest–northeast.
 The main trunk line Beijing-Harbin railway runs through the north and south of Jilin.
 From Jilin Province, it can go directly to Harbin, Shenyang, Dalian, Beijing, Tianjin, Xi'an, Shijiazhuang, Wuhan, Jinan, and so on.
 By the end of 2015, the railway business mileage of Jilin province reached 4877.4 km.

 The main commercial airport is Changchun Longjia International Airport; other commercial airports include Yanji Chaoyangchuan International Airport, Tonghua Sanyuanpu Airport, Baicheng Chang'an Airport, Songyuan Chaganhu Airport and Changbaishan Airport.

 Jilin is landlocked.
 River navigation is possible from April to November.
 The major river ports are at Da'an, Jilin city and Fuyu.
 In 2007, Jilin started construction on a two-phase RMB60 million comprehensive river port; the first phase is finished.
 The port is on the Songhua River, has an annual throughput of two million tons, and will connect to the waterways of Northeast China.
 Aviation takes Changchun as the center, supplemented by Yanji and Baishan.
 It can go directly to Beijing, Shanghai, Guangzhou, Haikou, Ningbo, Dalian, Kunming, Hong Kong, South Korea, Japan and so on.
 Changchun Longjia Airport, Yanji Airport, Tonghua Sanyuanpu Airport and Changbaishan Airport, etc.